oneness/oneness/README.md

 		design, develop and deliver great products.

 -   **2018/11 - 2024/08:** Director of Software Engineering [TapClicks Inc (via AdStage Inc acquisition)](https://tapclicks.com)
-   	- Led the design, development, and delivery of a cloud-based SaaS application for dashboards and reporting, including its architecture, tooling, and deployment infrastructure.
+   	- Led engineering teams during design, development, and delivery of a cloud-based SaaS application for dashboards and reporting, including its architecture, tooling, and deployment infrastructure.
-	- Worked with stakeholders across various engineering teams as an **Individual Contributor(IC)** to help fix and establish best way to move forward in addressing major customer facing issues.
+	- Worked with stakeholders across various engineering teams as an Individual Contributor(IC) to help fix and establish best way to move forward in addressing major customer facing issues.
 	- Mentored engineering team members to write high quality code with readability and ease of change in mind.
+	- Recruited, retained, and fostered the growth of exceptional engineering teams by cultivating a positive and collaborative work culture.
-	- Tech Stack: Elixir, Clojure/Java, ClojureScript, Phoenix LiveView, Datomic, PostgreSQL and all things AWS.
+	- Tech Stack: Elixir, Clojure, ClojureScript, Fulcro, React, Phoenix LiveView, Cassandra, Datomic, PostgreSQL, AWS and GCP.

 -   **2017/02 - 2018/09:** Omnyway Inc
 	-   Senior Full Stack Clojure Engineer as an early member of core